 What Is Biomedical Technology?

 Biomedical technology is the application of technology and engineering to living organisms, which can involve a range of activities from designing medical equipment or conducting research.
 Keep reading to find out more about biomedical technology and about your educational options within this field.
-Schools offering Biology degrees can also be found in these popular choices.

 Biomedical technology is a broad term that combines engineering and technology to solve biological or medical problems involving humans, especially the design and use of medical equipment used to diagnose and treat various diseases.
 Biomedical technology can also be broken down into smaller sub-fields, like biomedical informatics, engineering, science and research.